pricebenjamin/real-python/README.md

 - [X] Add support for fetching a particular topic.

-- [ ] Fetch author name, publication date, and number of comments, if available
+- [X] Fetch author name, publication date, and number of comments, if available

+- [X] Make the raw markdown more readable by using reference links

 - [ ] Allow option to include Table of Contents for each article